Japan lawmakers to submit casino legalization bill by end-March

 “We have decided to submit it before the end of the fiscal year,” Iwaya told reporters, adding that having the bill on the table by March 31 meant local governments considering casino resorts could continue funding research on the topic in the coming year.

-Gaming companies such as Las Vegas Sands Corp (LVS.N) and MGM Resorts International (MGM.N) have been hoping Japan will unlock a casino market that brokerage CLSA estimated could generate annual revenue of $40 billion.
+Gaming companies such as Las Vegas Sands Corp and MGM Resorts International have been hoping Japan will unlock a casino market that brokerage CLSA estimated could generate annual revenue of $40 billion.

 Reporting by Ritsuko Ando; Editing by Michael Perry